drippyzxc/stellar-burgers/README.md

 The main page is divided into 2 parts:
 * **Left**: List of all ingredients in the form of cards, available for ordering.
 Tabs are implemented for convenient switching of ingredient types.
-* **Right**: List of ingredients added to the basket.
-To place an order and receive an order number, you must log in and select a burger bun as the basis for your order.
+* **Right**: List of ingredients placed in the basket.
+To place and issue an order number, you must select a burger bun as the basis for the order.

 ## Stack in the project